What You Need to Remember for Negotiating Your Full Pay Package

 Changing How You Negotiate Pay

-Most people negotiate their pay like they are arguing at a local market, only arguing about the basic salary number that the company really wants to keep low.
-This kind of weak asking for a small raise is what amateurs do.
-By only caring about the base pay, you are fighting for the most expensive and least flexible money the company has, while completely ignoring 20% of your potential value that is just sitting there.
+Most people negotiate their full compensation package like they are arguing at a local market, fixating on the base salary number the company is least willing to move on.
+This kind of weak approach is what amateurs do.
+Caring only about base pay means fighting for the most expensive and least flexible money the company has, while ignoring 20% of your potential total value sitting right there.

 For the people in charge, a high basic salary is just a never-ending cost that makes taxes and insurance more expensive.
 Pushing too hard on this one number often hits the Internal Pay Limit—a hidden rule HR uses to keep everyone paid similarly.
 When you ask for a salary that breaks these limits, you make your manager ask the finance boss (CFO) for permission, which immediately makes you look like a risky person to hire.
 Getting this wrong doesn't just cost you money; it tells people you don't understand business, which hurts your influence and your career path.

 To win, you need to make a smart change toward Designing the Total Value.
 The smart way is to stop acting like a cost and start acting like someone who brings value.
 Instead of fighting the company’s internal rules, you should be asking how to set up a pay package that rewards you more when you do better than expected.
-By moving the talk to bonuses based on success and company stock, you make the hiring manager want to pay you more because you’ve shown you have a stake in their success.
+Moving the conversation to performance bonuses and company stock makes the hiring manager want to pay you more, because you’ve shown you have a stake in their success.
 Your goal is not just a bigger check—it’s having cash, stock, and assets that show your real worth to the company.

 Smart Ways to Negotiate Pay

 To win, you need to know that a company keeps its money in different "pockets" that follow different rules.
 The "Salary Pocket" is usually locked by HR rules to keep pay similar for everyone, but the "Starting Bonus" and "Stock" pockets are often flexible tools used to hire great people.
-By seeing these separate pools of money, you can stop fighting for a 5% raise in salary and start looking for a 20% total increase in value.
+Understanding these separate pools lets you stop fighting for a 5% salary raise and start targeting a 20% total increase in value.

 Make a "Total Value Map."
-Draw three columns on a piece of paper: Fixed* (Basic Salary), *Changeable* (Yearly Bonus, Stock/Shares), and *One-Time (Starting Bonus, Moving Help, Tech Allowance).
-Look up the usual stock gifts for your job on sites like Levels.fyi or Glassdoor so you know which pocket is probably the "easiest" for the manager to open.
+Draw three columns on a piece of paper: Fixed (Base Salary), Variable (Annual Bonus, Stock/Shares), and One-Time (Signing Bonus, Relocation Help, Tech Allowance).
+Look up typical equity grants for your role on Levels.fyi or Glassdoor so you know which pocket is likely easiest for the manager to open.
+Harvard Law School's Program on Negotiation notes that 76% of organizations offer signing bonuses as a standard recruitment tool — that budget is separate from the salary band.
+Before mapping their budget structure, knowing your BATNA tells you how hard to push on each component.

 "I appreciate the offer.
 I get that the base salary is set by the company's pay rules, but I'm wondering about the options in the other parts of the package.
 Could we look at the changeable parts or one-time payments to help meet my total pay goal?"